preciofishbone/OmniaFx/docs/tutorials/getting-started/README.md

 # Getting Started

-Begin the journey to become an Omnia Developer.
+Let's begin the journey to become an Omnia Developer.

 # Installation